akil/downloader/README.md

 # Downloader

-Downloader is a multiple search engine torrent downloader.
+Downloader is a search engine for torrent.
 It automatically detect which files to download and automatically look for next episode on torrent search engines.

 # How it works

 Read the configuration file and set your video/whatever files directories.
-Downloader, uses two modes according to file type :
+Downloader, uses two modes :
 * mode 1 : Means simple file
 * mode 2 : Means complex file like TV shows